 This animation production process required highly skilled professionals and meticulous attention to detail, which is why it was ultimately replaced by more modern techniques like 2D and 3D animation.

-Modern computer software and digital tools have allowed artists and producers to streamline the process, and while it can vary for different video production companies, it usually consists of ten key animation phases:
+Modern computer software and digital tools have allowed artists and producers to streamline the process, and while it can vary for different animated video production companies, it usually consists of ten key animation phases:

 4. Art Direction